 PEDESTRIAN SAFETY

 DOT continues to evaluate existing infrastructure, build necessary enhancements, and add to the County's existing infrastructure to increase the safety and comfort level of pedestrians and ensure ADA compliance.
 DOT conducts regular meetings with the Montgomery County Pedestrian, Bicycle, and Traffic Safety Advisory Committee (PTBSAC) to obtain input and recommendations on pedestrian safety issues.
-In addition to the projects in the Pedestrian Facilities and Bikeways sub-category, pedestrian safety initiatives will continue to be supported through efforts in the Public Services Program and will continue drawing support from the following ongoing projects: Guardrails, Bus Stop Improvements, Intersection and Spot Improvements, Neighborhood Traffic Calming, Pedestrian Safety Program, Streetlight Enhancements - CBD, Transportation Improvements for Schools, ADA Compliance: Transportation, Resurfacing: Residential/Rural, Sidewalk and Curb Replacement, Streetlighting, Traffic Signals, Advanced Transportation Management System, MCPS - Improved Safe Access to Schools and MNCPPC - Vision Zero.
+In addition to the projects in the Pedestrian Facilities and Bikeways sub-category, pedestrian safety initiatives will continue to be supported through efforts in the Public Services Program and will continue drawing support from the following ongoing projects: Guardrails, Bus Stop Improvements, Intersection and Spot Improvements, Neighborhood Traffic Calming, Pedestrian Safety Program, Streetlight Enhancements - CBD, Transportation Improvements for Schools, ADA Compliance: Transportation, Resurfacing: Residential/Rural, Sidewalk and Curb Replacement, Streetlighting, Traffic Signals, Advanced Transportation Management System, MCPS - Improved Safe Access to Schools, and M-NCPPC - Vision Zero.

 PEDESTRIAN FACILITIES AND BIKEWAYS IN TRANSPORTATION PROJECTS